 Visitors coming to Toronto should expect hot, humid, and relatively dry weather for most of the month, but some rainy days and sudden cold fronts can help chill the hottest month of summer.

-While the average temperature in August is only 68 F (21 C), highs can reach into the 90s and the average high for the month is 80 F (28 C).
+While the average temperature in August is only 68 degrees Fahrenheit (21 degrees Celsius), highs can sometimes reach into the 90s, though the average high for the month is 80 F (28 C).
 Overnight lows can reach down to the upper 50s, but the average low for the month is 62 F (17 C).

-Although the weather remains mostly sunny throughout August (25 days on average), visitors should expect rain on about six days of the month.
+Although the weather remains mostly sunny throughout August (25 days on average), visitors can expect some rain, as Toronto averages six days of rainfall during the month.
 Humidity can also get quite intense—even on cloudless days—making the heat of the day feel more like the temperature is in the upper-90s.

 What to Pack